tmfrln/paraqus/doc/source/development.rst

    from paraqus.abaqus import OdbReader

-Since the sub-package imports Abaqus-specific functions, it is not intended to be imported outside of the Abaqus python interpreter (and will fail in that case).
+Since the sub-package imports Abaqus-specific functions, it is not intended to be imported outside of the Abaqus Python interpreter (and will fail in that case).

 For the same reason, the tests for Paraqus are implemented in a non-standard manner: They are located in another sub-package, called ``paraqus.tests``, and are executed directly from the package itself.
 In Abaqus Python, the tests are run as follows: